Vishalyzd/nextcalc/README.md

 - React: For building the user interface.
 - Next.js: For creating the server-side rendered React app.
 - Tailwind CSS: For utility-first CSS framework used for styling.

----

-Just replace `your-username` with your actual GitHub username and add the appropriate screenshot where needed.
-Let me know if you'd like to add or modify any sections!